 The Cultural Investment Portfolio (CIP) provides unrestricted general operating support grants and project support grants to nonprofit organizations that provide public programs in the arts, sciences, and humanities in Massachusetts.

 CIP recognizes that organizations with an established record of programmatic service and administrative stability should have access to funds to support their organizational goals and objectives, and to maintain their ongoing programs, services, and facilities without special emphasis on new initiatives as justification for funding.

 More than simply a traditional grant program, we view the Cultural Investment Portfolio as a vehicle to strengthen our state’s nonprofit cultural sector, not only through grants, but also through information, advocacy, and peer exchange.

 Return on Investment

 State investment in nonprofit arts, humanities, and science organizations yields returns in economic impact and increasing public access, according to the information gathered from the Massachusetts Cultural Data Project.
-In Fiscal Year 2016 MCC invested $4.5 million in close to 400 nonprofit arts, humanities, and science organizations though the Cultural Investment Portfolio.
+In Fiscal Year 2016 Mass Cultural Council invested $4.5 million in close to 400 nonprofit arts, humanities, and science organizations though the Cultural Investment Portfolio.
 In turn these organizations:

 - Pumped more than $1.2 billion into the state’s economy through direct spending.

 - Delivered public programs that drew more than 20 million people.
 Nearly half of these individuals attended for free!